Contact the Faculty

 - Ecology Trip: The ecology trips conducted in the first semester accentuated on helping the students understand the basics of the course and the intertwining of these concepts, which is required to achieve a certain depth in the subject.
 The trip covered various ecosystems present within the city limits and the outskirts of New Delhi.
 Students visited the Northern Ridge Forest, Asola Bhatti Wildlife Sanctuary, forest patches in Jawaharlal Nehru University, and the Aravalli Biodiversity Park.

 - Biodiversity Trip: Students of Biodiversity Assessment and Conservation subject visited the Agumbe Rainforest Research Station (ARRS) in Karnataka to obtain a pragmatic understanding of the ecosystem dynamics of a forest system and also its social aspect.
 Students were divided into teams and were assigned different projects that in turn helped them in understanding various techniques and methodologies that shaped their comprehension of the framework required in carrying out biodiversity assessment and social analysis.

-The TERI University offers 2 scholarships to Indian and international students with the support from sponsors.
+The TERI SAS offers 2 scholarships to Indian and international students with the support from sponsors.
 Scholarship is offered to support outstanding and highly motivated candidates who intend to pursue a masters' programme.